What is Rock Wool Insulation?

-- External Walls (EWI) – The outer wall of the building needs to be fire, compression and water resistant so that other types of additional barriers are not needed.
-External Wall Insulations are generally designed to thermally upgrade existing building, which are either difficult to treat or fall within the carbon emission reduction target system.
+- External Walls (EWI) – The outer wall of the building needs to be fire, compression, and water resistant so that other types of additional barriers are not needed.
+External Wall Insulations are generally designed to thermally upgrade an existing building, which is either difficult to treat or fall within the carbon emission reduction target system.
 It is estimated that around 35% of heat loss occurs through the walls.

 - Partitions – These are internal walls that separate rooms from each other and require insulation for sound reduction as well as thermal insulation.

 - Lofts – Around 25% of heat is lost through the roof of your home, especially if your loft is unused or is only used for storage.
 Loft insulation is typically inserted into the space between the inside wall and the outer brick, preventing air from circulating and thus reducing heat loss.